-In Q1 2023, members of Comgest's Global Team hit the road, criss-crossing the US, Japan, Korea and Taiwan in search of new ideas and meeting up with some of the companies driving sector trends in our global equities portfolio.
-A few of our engagements marked the first in-person meetings since the pandemic.
+In Q1 2023, members of Comgest's Global Team hit the road, crisscrossing the US, Japan, Korea and Taiwan to discuss new ideas and meet up with companies driving sector trends in our global equities portfolio.
 Overall, we gained valuable insights into local sentiment and expectations for 2023 and beyond.
 Artificial intelligence (AI) remains a hot topic across industries like healthcare, data providers and semiconductors.
-Below are key takeaways from our on-the-ground perspective of the themes driving our quality growth companies.
+Below are takeaways from our on-the-ground perspective of the themes driving our quality growth companies.